The Surprising Link Between Depression And The Pursuit Of Happiness - UrduPoint

 The Surprising Link Between Depression And The Pursuit Of Happiness

-In some cases, it may even beassociated with symptoms of depression.Interestingly, there is a theory that this negative relationship only occurs in the Western world particularly in the United States.However, one 2015 study in the Journal of Experimental Psychologyfound a positive association between happiness value and well-being among Russian and East Asian populations.One reason for this cultural discrepancy could be that Western cultures have a habit of basing their happiness levels on individual achievements, rather than universal goals.Recent research, now appearing in the Journal of Happiness Studies, looked deeper into this relationship.Studying people in the United KingdomFocusing on the U.K., another Western population, the authors of the new research used two separate studies to investigate potential causes of this negative association.The researchers' theories ranged from impaired attentional control, which sees people focus heavily on negative emotional events as well as positive ones, to choosing ill-suited emotional regulation strategies.People tend to perceive these strategies as requiring less effort.
+Islamabad (Pakistan Point news / Online - 18th January, 2020) n some cases, it may even beassociated with symptoms of depression.Islamabad (Pakistan Point News / Online - 18th January, 2020) nterestingly, there is a theory that this negative relationship only occurs in the Western world particularly in the United States.However, one 2015 study in the Journal of Experimental Psychologyfound a positive association between happiness value and well-being among Russian and East Asian populations.One reason for this cultural discrepancy could be that Western cultures have a habit of basing their happiness levels on individual achievements, rather than universal goals.Recent research, now appearing in the Journal of Happiness Studies, looked deeper into this relationship.Studying people in the United KingdomFocusing on the U.K., another Western population, the authors of the new research used two separate studies to investigate potential causes of this negative association.The researchers' theories ranged from impaired attentional control, which sees people focus heavily on negative emotional events as well as positive ones, to choosing ill-suited emotional regulation strategies.People tend to perceive these strategies as requiring less effort.

 They are based on "maladaptive" mechanisms, such as avoidance or suppression.To test these theories, the researchers handed several questionnaires to a number of undergraduate university students based in the U.K.The team assessed their answers using a number of emotional and mental health scales, chosen for their reliability.The first study involved measuring 151 students' levels of attentional control when faced with a variety of emotional events.The researchers also assessed suppression and reappraisal, which are two differing emotional regulation strategies.The results showed a significant link between happiness value and depressive symptoms via impaired attentional control and the use of suppression to regulate emotions.

 Attempting to duplicate its previous findings, the team went one step further by noting participants' nationalities.Almost three-quarters were British, and 7% were dual nationality.
-In the non-British group, 51% were European, 40% were Asian, 7% were African, and 2% were Australian.The researchers also examined the participants' ability to appreciate positive emotions, and they looked to see whether or not symptoms of mania had a role to play in the association between happiness value and depression.Again, the analysis found a significant link between depressive symptoms and the pursuit of happiness.
+Islamabad (Pakistan Point News / Online - 18th January, 2020) n the non-British group, 51% were European, 40% were Asian, 7% were African, and 2% were Australian.The researchers also examined the participants' ability to appreciate positive emotions, and they looked to see whether or not symptoms of mania had a role to play in the association between happiness value and depression.Again, the analysis found a significant link between depressive symptoms and the pursuit of happiness.

 Placing excessive emphasis on happiness also reduced a person's ability to savor positive experiences.However, the team did not see the same relationship with mania symptoms.A cultural surpriseHowever, researcher Dr.